 - Training programs

-They even provide you with their proprietary software solutions which can be helpful today so that to ensure tomorrow’s success, in a better way.
+They even provide you with their proprietary software solutions which can be helpful today to ensure tomorrow’s success, in a better way.